Neal Moore: Early life and education

+Career

 Canoeing

 Moore's interest in canoeing was sparked by Eddy L. Harris’s memoir of his descent of the Mississippi River, titled Mississippi Solo.
 In 2009, Moore canoed the length of the Mississippi while reporting as a citizen journalist for CNN on the human face of the Great Recession.
 The expedition was featured by CNN.com Specials.
 It was on this journey that Moore met and befriended fellow canoeist Dick Conant – the subject of The New Yorker writer Ben McGrath’s book Riverman: An American Odyssey – who encouraged Moore to “string rivers together” to make a grand adventure.

 Following the 2014 disappearance and presumed death of Dick Conant on a canoe expedition along the Intracoastal Waterway of coastal North Carolina, in 2018, Moore attempted to paddle a canoe from the West Coast to the East Coast but was hampered by flooding on the Columbia River, the Spokane River and the Clark Fork River, along with a near-fatal tip-in on the St. Regis River in Western Montana.
 After paddling and portaging 1,800 miles from the Pacific Coast, Moore hung up his paddles in North Dakota.
 He would re-attempt his coast-to-coast odyssey a year and a half later, back from the start in Astoria, Oregon in February, 2020.

 For 675 days, from February 9, 2020, until December 14, 2021, Moore successfully crossed the United States in his canoe from Astoria, Oregon to New York City.
-His trip took place in the midst of the Covid-19 pandemic and the year leading into and following the contentious 2020 United States presidential election as he explored the threads that tie Americans together – even during a time of extreme polarization by race, class and political ideology.
+His trip took place in the midst of the COVID-19 pandemic and the year leading into and following the contentious 2020 United States presidential election as he explored the threads that tie Americans together – even during a time of extreme polarization by race, class and political ideology.
 His solo, continuous 7,500-mile journey, considered a first from west to east, was covered by media around the world and recognized with one of Topps most distinctive badges—a Topps Allen & Ginter baseball card.